Ecklebe/EmptyPythonProject/README.md

 An compiled version where then placed in the subfolder ["\deploy\dist"][RELEASES]

 ## Documentation
 To the docu that you should not forget.
 This project handels the docu of the code and other documentation for other users with doxygen.
-In the subfolder documentation are functions and and pre configured config file.
+In the subfolder documentation are functions and a pre configured config file.
 All you need is an installed doxygen and an path set in your enviormental variables.

 The html based documentation then can be found in the subfolder ["\documentation\output"][DOCU].